 Pouring the Plaster:

 - If you are strong you can pour the mix directly from the bucket into the plastic box.
 Try to pour it into the corner of the plastic box.
 This reduces the amount of air that gets dragged into the plaster mix.
 Think about pouring a fizzy drink into a glass.
 If you pour it straight into the center of the glass, it gets agitated and bubbles up.
 However, if you pour it against the side of the glass it will settle more easily.

 - If the bucket is too heavy you can use a jug to transfer the mix to the container.
 You can put a thin layer of Vaseline on the jug to make it easier to clean afterward.

 Letting the Plaster Go Off:

 - Once all the plaster has been transferred, tap the side of the container.
 This will help bubbles rise to the surface.
 I also put my gloved hand into the mix and give it a very gentle ‘shuggle’.
 This gets rid of more bubbles than just tapping.

-- Once the plaster is hard, you have options.
-You can either leave the plaster in the container and use a scrubber to rub-down the surface.
+- Once the plaster is solid, you have options.
+You can leave the plaster in the container and use a scrubber to rub down the surface.
 Or you can turn the container upside down, and pop the plaster slab out.
 This is the reason for putting the thin Vaseline layer onto the container earlier.